Zachary-Harrison/DiceProgram/README.md

 ## Usage

-> $\color{red} \text{Disclaimer}$: This program uses a brute-force algorithm if you are dropping dice, which can result in very long wait times.
+> **Disclaimer**: This program uses a brute-force algorithm if you are dropping dice, which can result in very long wait times.
 If you're determined to get such results, I recommend looking to the [Similar Projects](#similar-projects) section.

 ### Building and Running as an IntelliJ Project